Ethorbit/Libvirt_CPU_Isolation_Multiple_VMs/README.md

 # Libvirt CPU Isolation with Multiple VMs
-Scenario: You need to isolate the cores at runtime for several libvirt virtual machines that use different cores, but you don't want to screw up the isolation for the other VMs that may be running when one turns on/off and you want those cores made available to the host again as soon as all VMs using them have powered off.
+Scenario: You need to isolate the cores at runtime for several libvirt virtual machines that may use different cores, but you don't want to conflict with existing isolated cores and you want the cores made available to the host again as soon as the VMs using them have powered off.

 ## 1. Add isolate-cores.sh
 `wget "https://raw.githubusercontent.com/Ethorbit/Libvirt_CPU_Isolation_Multiple_VMs/main/isolate-cores.sh" -O /usr/bin/isolate-cores.sh && chmod +x /usr/bin/isolate-cores.sh`